mkaminski86/advent-of-code-2022/README.md

 Welcome to the Advent of Code[^aoc] Kotlin project created by [mkaminski86][github] using the [Advent of Code Kotlin Template][template] delivered by JetBrains.

-In this repository, mkaminski86 is about to provide solutions for the puzzles using [Kotlin][kotlin] language.

-If you're stuck with Kotlin-specific questions or anything related to this template, check out the following resources:

-- [Kotlin docs][docs]
-- [Kotlin Slack][slack]
-- Template [issue tracker][issues]
+In this repository I try to refresh my [Kotlin][kotlin] skills by solving the Advent of Code puzzles for the year 2022.

 [^aoc]: